zsiki/GeoEasy/doc/reference_guide.rst

 GeoEasy main window
 -------------------

-Starting the program the main window appears at upper left corner of the display.
-This window has menus only.
+Starting the program the main window appears at the upper left corner of the display.
+This window has only menus and decorations.
 If the globe is not rotating the program is busy, the user have to wait.

 File menu
 ~~~~~~~~~

-In the file menu the besides the file and project handling functions the
+In the file menu besides the file and project handling functions the
-communicaton program (ComEasy) and settings are available.
+communicaton program (ComEasy) and settings can be found.
-projects, the third group

 New
 ...

 A new geo data set is created, in the **Save As** dialog of the operating system
 the user can set the location and the name of the new file.
+The type of the new file will be the nativ GeoEasy *geo* format.

 .. image:: rg_images/new.png
 	:align: center